 Gringo (2018), Charlize Theron, Joel Edgerton, Amazon Studios

-The last thing I like about Gringo is how the movie appears to be a little inspired by one of my all time favourite films; Lock Stock and Two Smoking Barrels (1998).
-ThoughI certainly wouldn’t say that Gringo is as smart and as well written as my beloved Lock Stock, it did deliver some laughs.
+The last thing I like about Gringo is how the movie appears to be a little inspired by one of my all-time favourite films, Lock Stock and Two Smoking Barrels (1998).
+ThoughI certainly wouldn’t say that Gringo is as smart and as well-written as my beloved Lock Stock, it did, however, deliver some laughs.
 It’s just disappointing that I didn’t find the whole experience as amusing, engaging or exciting as the trailer hinted.

 Boy Erasedis a biographical drama based on a specific time in the life of Garrard Conley, a Baptist preacher’s son who as a teenager was forced to take part in a church-supported gay conversion program.
 A disturbing and damaging practice that I’m sadly unsurprised to learn still continues today.

-Besides standing out for being a heartbreaking true story that’s well acted and directed, Lucas Hedges, Nicole Kidman, Russell Crowe and Joel Edgerton’s latest movie features a number of scenes that I won’t soon forget.
+Besides standing out for being a heartbreaking true story that’s well-acted and directed, Lucas Hedges, Nicole Kidman, Russell Crowe and Joel Edgerton’s latest movie features several scenes that will stay with me for a while.

-My very favourite one is a scene so moving that it made me realise I don’t actually recall the last time I wanted a person’s all important phone call to be answered so desperately.
+My very favourite one is a scene so moving that it made me realise I don’t actually recall the last time I so desperately wanted a person’s all-important phone call to be answered.

-My second favourite scene takes place just before the one with the phone phone call.
-It’s a moment that had me hoping that every parent with a strong willed child recognises the value of their child’s will.
-Especially when the child chooses to question what appears as nonsense – at the most crucial time, regardless of who may be spewing it.
+My second favourite scene takes place just before the one with the phone call.
+It’s a moment that had me hoping every parent with a strong-willed child recognises the value of their child’s will.
+Especially when the child chooses to question what appears as nonsense, at the most crucial time, regardless of who may be spewing said nonsense.

-Boy Erased definitely has a number of unfortunate things that happen in this story; meaning you really won’t be laughing much, if at all.
-Still, I did find the experience worthwhile for the insight into what can occur at gay conversion camps and for the aforementioned well executed and memorable scenes which take place towards the end.
+Boy Erased has many heartbreaking things that happen, meaning you really won’t be laughing much, if at all.
+Still, I found the experience worthwhile for the insight into what can occur at gay conversion camps, and for well-executed and memorable scenes that take place towards the end.

-Watch it if it intrigues you enough and also because it’s more hopeful than you may think.
+Watch it if it intrigues you enough, and also because it’s more hopeful than you might think.

 The issues I have with Bright start with the story.
-Perhaps the fact of fantasy and sci-fi not being my go-to genres has something to do with it but I just didn’t fully buy into the world the story occupies.
-I’m not even sure that the truth of how Orcs, elves, fairies and humans came to co-exist in LA let alone planet Earth was properly explained.
+Perhaps the fact that fantasy and sci-fi are not my go-to genres has something to do with it, but I just didn’t fully buy into the world the story occupies.
+I’m not even sure that the truth of how Orcs, elves, fairies and humans came to co-exist in LA, let alone planet Earth, was properly explained.

 Then there’s the fact that due to pacing and one or two other unfortunate factors, the movie did’t get particularly interesting for me until ‘the cop shooting’ that happens approximately forty minutes in.
 Even then, I still found myself thinking about how much more I enjoyed End Of Watch, especiallythe story and co-star chemistry.

-I’m certainly not saying that I think Bright is all bad – because if it were, I’d have stopped watching long before the end – the way I recently did with A Bad Mom’s Christmas (2017).
+I’m not saying that I think Bright is all bad – because if it were, I’d have stopped watching long before the end – the way I recently did with A Bad Mom’s Christmas (2017).
 The things I did enjoy about Ayer’s movie start with the vibrant graffiti in the opening sequence, followed by the impressive Orc prosthetics.
-Then there’s Noomi Rapace’s villain character; particularly the way she fought and dressed.
-Last but in no way least, I rather liked how well Edgar Ramirez wore his elf/vampire look.
-It was very much a greater highlight than expected.
+Then there’s Noomi Rapace’s villain character, particularly the way she fought and dressed.
+Last but in no way least, I rather like how well Edgar Ramirez wore his elf/vampire look.
+I admit that it was a much greater highlight than expected.

 A thought that entered my mind soon after I hit ‘play,’ ‘I bet Will Smith is super happy about not having to wear any Orc prosthetics or makeup.
 I know I would be‘.
 Who said that acting isn’t hard work?

 Give Bright a chance if you’re curious enough.
-Or you can always watch /re-watch End Of Watch, if not some other far better buddy/cop movie.
+Or, you can always watch /re-watch End Of Watch instead, if not some other far better buddy/cop film.